 Here, at the College for Technology and Entrepreneurship, the modernization of the vocational training programs for painters, cabinetmakers, tile setters, roofers, plumbers and automotive painters has been completed.
 Quality control and sustainability are assured by means of ongoing evaluation and continuing education for teachers at the facility.

 Multiplication in Krasnodar

-The multiplication project for tile setters/mosaic layers at the College of Humanities and Technology in Krasnodar has been in progress since 2015.
+The multiplication project for tile setters/mosaic layers at the Krasnodar College of Humanities and Technology has been in progress since 2015.
 The workshops have been renovated and a master craftsman training project is ongoing.
 An initial training project with the staff of the model project in Jekaterinburg has been successfully completed.
 Training sessions in Germany will follow during the first six months of 2016, and the modernized vocational training project is scheduled to begin in the fall of 2016.